 Day 9: Trollkirka + Atlantic road + Trollstigen

-On the 9th day we started the long drive to Molde to visit the Trollkirka.
+On the 9th day on our Norway itinerary we started the long drive to Molde to visit the Trollkirka.
 We had to take the ferry to Vestnes.
 Since the ferry did not drove on the two days before for maintenance reason, we spent about an hour in traffic.
 After an overnight stay in a hut on a campsite, we then made our way to the Troll Church.
 The parking lot is located directly on the main road.
+See the exact spot here on Google Maps.

 We visited the Atlantic Road because it was not far from the Trollkirka.
 But unfortunately, this nearby road does not look as spectacular as in the photos.
 Basically, this street looks just exceptional from a special angle.
 When you drive along the road you do not notice anything of it.
 Therefore, we would not suggest to go there.